gramener/gramex/gramex/apps/guide/watch/README.md

     watch:                                  # Define files to watch
         data-files:                         # Create a watched named data-files
             paths:                          # Watch for these files
+                - $YAMLPATH/dir/            # - any file under the dir/ subdirectory
+                - $YAMLPATH/*.txt           # - any CSV file under this folder
-                - $YAMLPATH/data.csv        # - data.csv in this YAML file's folder
+                - $YAMLPATH/data.csv        # - data.csv in this folder
                 - data.xslx                 # - data.xlsx from where Gramex was started
             on_modified: module.function    # When file is changed, call module.function(event)

 Each named watch has the following keys:

-- `paths`: a file or a list of files to watch for.
-Currently, wildcards and directories are not supported.
+- `paths`: a list of files, directories or wildcards to watch for
 - `on_modified`: called when the file is modified
 - `on_created`: called when the file is created
 - `on_deleted`: called when the file is deleted